Seasonal Affective Disorder in Seniors: Symptoms and Solutions

 Definition of SAD

-Seasonal Affective Disorder (SAD) is a type of depression linked to changes in seasons.
-It typically begins and ends at the same times each year, with symptoms often starting in late fall or early winter and resolving during spring and summer months.
-This pattern is known as winter-pattern SAD or winter depression.
-In rare cases, SAD can cause depression in spring or early summer, resolving during fall or winter.
+Seasonal Affective Disorder (SAD) is depression tied to seasonal changes.
+It typically starts in late fall or early winter and lifts in spring and summer.
+This is called winter-pattern SAD.
+Rarely, SAD occurs in spring or early summer and improves in fall or winter.

 Prevalence in older adults